3ffy/deter.js/README.md

 Licence
 -------

-The library is under the Open Source Licence **BSD 3-Clause** as defined to the [LICENCE](LICENCE) file provided.
+The library is under the Open Source Licence **BSD 3-Clause** as defined to the [LICENSE](LICENSE) file provided.
 In a nutshell this licence is one of the most permissive : you can use the library in your commercial project, modify it and redistributing it.
 The only constraint is to respect the author patent (one line comment is enought providing a link to the library repository and its licence file.
 Basically, you have to let the comment included inside the library).

 **Exceptions:**